 6. Circulation Diagrams

-A circulation diagram can illustrate the flow of individuals, goods, or processes within a building.
+A circulation diagram in architecture can illustrate the flow of individuals, goods, or processes within a building.
 They ensure that circulation is secure and accessible by delineating the pathways, staircases, and emergency exits.

 - Purpose: Outline how users will move and improve the flow of space.